 A much-loved landmark at the heart of Gosforth, and winner of the North East Pub of the Year 2022.
-The Three Mile is more than just a pub.
-It offers a comfortable stopping-off point for travellers along the Great North Road, a place where families can relax over a post school-run coffee, or where you can meet friends for a great night out, over dinner and drinks.
+The Three Mile is a comfortable stopping-off point for travellers along the Great North Road, a place where families can relax over a post school-run coffee, or where you can meet friends for a great night out, over dinner and drinks.

 The Market Lane or “Monkey Bar” as it is affectionately known as by our local regulars, is ‘The Bar’ to get a quality pint and a delicious Instagram-worthy cocktail when you’re in The Toon.

 Osbornes Bar is the centre of Jesmond’s night life.
 Osbornes is simply the “in place” attracting both young and old, students and professionals.

 Stretched over two venues with heated outdoor terraces, including outside TVs and Sheesha Garden, Osbornes Bar attracts those wishing to experience that continental atmosphere and simply enjoy being at the heart of Newcastle’s “cafe society”.

 With its daily offers, large screen TVs and amazing atmosphere, Osbornes bar is a great night out for all.